Free Will in Ancient Thought

 8. But, whichever cases of akrasia we consider, Aristotle's view is never that, if we are confronted with such a conflict, whether it is acute or not, and act on a nonrational desire against reason, we do so because there is a mental event, namely, a choice or a decision to act in this way.
 And certainly it is not the case that one chooses or decides between acting on one's belief and acting on one's nonrational desire.
 For, as we have seen, the way Aristotle describes these cases, they often, if not for the most part, do not even involve an occurrent thought to the effect that it would not be a good thing to act in this way.

-Even if "acute" conflict is possible, Frede claims that Aristotle does not think that reason adjudicates between the two desires. "[C]ertainly it is not the case that one chooses or decides between acting on one's belief and acting on one's nonrational desire."
+Frede claims that Aristotle does not think that reason chooses between two desires, its desire and the desire of the spirited part (in the case of "impetuous akrasia") or the appetitive part (in the case of "akrasia" of the appetite). "[C]ertainly it is not the case that one chooses or decides between acting on one's belief and acting on one's nonrational desire."

-Notice that if reason did "choose," then Aristotle would have a notion of the will.
+Notice that if reason did "choose," then Aristotle would appear to have a notion of the will according to the schema for the will Frede sets out (in 15 in lecture 1).

-One point in favor of this interpretation is that other than past "training," Aristotle provides no explanation for which desire (the rational or nonrational desire) becomes the one on which the agent acts.
-Reason does not decide this.
-The nonrational parts do not either.
+One point in favor of Frede's interpretation is that other than past "training," Aristotle provides no explanation for whether the person acts on a rational desire or acts on a nonrational desire.

 Maybe a model from AI helps provide some insight.
 As primitive model

-of an animal behavior, we can think of the animal mind as consisting as a KB and a
+of an animal behavior, we can think of the animal mind as consisting of a KB and a

 MG.
 The KB contains beliefs.
 The MG contains maintenance goals.
 A maintenance goal is a conditional.